oktaytuncay/Kubernetes/kubernetes.md

       storage: 500Mi
 ```

 Kubernetes looks at the volume created previously.
-The accessModes match, the capacity requrested is 500 MB, but the colume is configured with 50 GB of storage.
+The accessModes match, the capacity requested is 500 MB, but the volume is configured with 50 GB of storage.
 Since there are no other volumes available, the persistent volume claim is bound to the persistent volume.

 ```bash
 % kubectl create -f pvc-definition.yaml